 CLS IG Steering Group (CLS IG SG)

-CLS IG SG, which is chaired by CLS’s Director and attended by representatives from across CLS, facilitates the IG agenda at the Centre and is accountable to the CLS Senior Leadership Team.
+CLS IG SG, which is chaired by CLS’s Managing Director and attended by representatives from across CLS, facilitates the IG agenda at the Centre and is accountable to the CLS Senior Leadership Team.
 Information rights requests, comments, compliments and complaints are reported in summary to the CLS IG SG.

 Technical and physical security arrangements are in place at CLS to prevent unauthorised access to study participants’ data.
 Our data breach guidelines ensure that any data breaches are identified to the CLS Information Governance and Data Protection Officer and reported to UCL ISG immediately, in line with UCL policy.